berryscottr/magic-8ball/README.md

 ## Dev Notes

-- This bot is hosted on Railway
+- This bot is hosted on Railway App
 - I've used this bot to benefit my own teams, but I encourage whoever may come across this to use this template for their own teams as well.